CONTEMPORARY ART MY OTHER LIFE

 In 2011, I helped organize and participated in an event dedicated to video installations by young Ukrainian artists at The Museum of Modern Art, Oxford.

-In 2013, I met with RoseLee Goldberg to discuss the connectivity of protest and art and I discussed the language of protest in preparation for that year’s PERFORMA.
+In 2013, RoseLee Goldberg and I discussed the connectivity of protest and art and visual representations of the language of protest in preparation for that year’s PERFORMA.

 My book Mapping Mass Mobilization published in 2014 features on the cover, a photograph (by Roman Brewka) of Lesia Khomenko’s (of the group REP) painting – which she painted of the protesters on the Maidan in winter of 2004, during the height of the Orange Revolution.
 We coordinated an event dedicated to her work and my book in Kyiv in May 2015 at Knyharnia Ye.